 Make sure the severed limb goes with the patient to hospital.

 Always seek medical help for bleeding, unless it's minor.

 Find out how to treat cuts and grazes and how to treat nosebleeds.

 If someone has a burn or scald:

 - Cool the burn as quickly as possible with cool running water for at least 20 minutes, or until the pain is relieved.

 - Call 999 or seek medical help, if needed.

-- While cooling the burn, carefully remove any clothing or jewellery, unless it's attached to the skin.
+- While cooling the burn, and before the area begins to swell, carefully remove any clothing or jewellery, unless it's attached to the skin.

 - If you're cooling a large burnt area, particularly in babies, children and elderly people, be aware that it may cause hypothermia (it may be necessary to stop cooling the burn to avoid hypothermia).

-- Cover the burn loosely with cling film.
+- If the burn has cooled, cover it loosely with cling film.
 If cling film isn't available, use a clean, dry dressing or non-fluffy material.
 Do not wrap the burn tightly as swelling may lead to further injury.

 - Do not apply creams, lotions or sprays to the burn.

 If you are not sure if medical help is needed or what to do next, call 111 or get help from 111 online.